 If you haven’t yet heard of Nintendo NES, allow me to graciously lift the rock that you have been living under and guide you to the magical light that is Nintendo.

 Nintendo wasn’t just a gaming console, it was something of a revolution in the world of gaming, with the Nintendo Entertainment System (NES) revitalising the video game industry after it crashed in the early 80s.

 Bringing beauties like Sega and Mario Brothers to our homes, NES has been praised for years on as one of the greatest consoles to ever be sold in the history of gaming, which says a lot considering the incredible technology we are spoiled to today.
 So what’s all the fuss about Nintendo today?
 Well, Nintendo NES is back and it’s the same as we came to know and love it, only better.

 Last year Nintendo took the gaming world by storm, releasing a miniature version of their NES and ultimately provided the perfect opportunity for fans to indulge in a little nostalgia.

 This year, Nintendo announced that they will be putting more on the shelves next summer, which is basically a comeback for the NES Classic Edition mini console that was only released for a short period of time.

-While, for a large number of people, the return of Nintendo NES may not be as exciting as the games found online, on Wiis and PlayStations or at a CAD casino, those people certainly didn’t grow up with a profound appreciation for gaming in the 80 and 90s.
+While, for a large number of people, the return of Nintendo NES may not be as exciting as the games found online, on Wiis and PlayStations, those people certainly didn’t grow up with a profound appreciation for gaming in the 80 and 90s.

 This miniature version of the NES plugs straight into your TV, which means the only thing you need to do is grab that memorable grey, full-sized original controller before you embark on a journey of rediscovery and nostalgia.